STAMP DUTY LAND TAX REFUND PROCESS

 Everyone must pay Stamp Duty Land Tax (SDLT) on property transactions or non-residential land in England and Northern Ireland.
 The rules on SDLT have changed massively in the last few years, so it’s vital to seek professional advice when going through the stamp duty refund process, for your stamp duty refund, even for the most straightforward of property and land purchase transactions.

-Have I Overpaid SDLT?
+Have You Overpaid SDLT?

-How To Reclaim Stamp Duty
+How to Reclaim Stamp Duty Land Tax

 If you are in fact due a refund, we will then go through the process of reclaiming overpaid SDLT with HMRC.
 All the advice given is from a qualified Chartered Tax Advisor, so you have peace of mind that this is legitimately being inspected and your SDLT repayment is in safe hands.

 Our fee then simply becomes payable from the amount of Stamp Duty Land Tax repayment that we claim back on your behalf.

 There are multiple pieces of information that we will ask for as they are needed when you come to claim your SDLT refund, these details are as follows: